 The principal work of the Global Fund is accomplished by awarding and managing grants to finance the battle against the world's three great health pandemics: HIV/AIDS, TB and malaria.
-Following approval of proposals by the Board, funds are committed under a grant agreement for an initial two-year period, and periodic disbursements are made on the basis of requests and performance.
+Following approval of proposals by the Board, grant agreements commit funds for an initial two-year period, and periodic disbursements are made on the basis of requests and performance.

-At the end of the initial two-year period, countries request funding for the remainder of the timeframe set out in the original proposal (typically three years).
+At the end of the initial two-year period, countries request funding for the remainder of the timeframe set out in the original proposal (typically five years).
 Approval of this second tranche of funding is known as Phase 2.
 When a grant reaches the end of its original timeframe, those grants which are considered to be high-performing are invited to apply for additional funding with a view to continuing and scaling up their programs.
 This is known as the Rolling Continuation Channel, and funds can be approved for up to an additional six years.
 Thus the funding stream for a country's program can be up to 11 years in total.

-Amounts shown under "Total Funds Approved", "Funds Committed (Phase 1), "Funds Committed (Renewals)" and "Funds Disbursed" are cumulative from the beginning of the Global Fund through calendar year 2008.
+Amounts shown under "Total Funds Approved", "Funds Committed (Phase 1), "Funds Committed (Renewals)" and "Funds Disbursed" are cumulative from the beginning of the Global Fund and do not indicate amounts relating to calendar year 2008.